abseil/abseil.github.io/docs/cpp/platforms/compilerflags.md

 * All "level 3" flags are set via the `\W3` flag.
 (See [Warning Levels](https://msdn.microsoft.com/en-us/library/thxezb7y.aspx)).
-* All warnings are treated as errors (as is the case above for Clang and GCC) via the `\WX` flag.
-* The following flags are disabled because they are advisory, and ignoring them is better than treating them as errors:
+* The following flags are disabled because they are advisory only:
     * `/wd4005` prevents warnings about macro redefinitions.
     * `/wd4068` prevents warnings on unknown pragmas.
     * `/wd4244` prevents warnings on implicit conversions.